 Other Distinguishing Characteristics: wiry for his height, Ninazu's appearance has a serpentine aspect, even when completely human in form.

 Conceived in the underworld of Irkalla, Ninazu shares the traits of both his parents, Ereshkigal and Gugalanna.
-Born atop the Serpent's Mount, Ninazu took after his father by possessing an animal aspect, but the location of his birth twisted this to a serpentine aspect.
+Born atop the Serpent's Mount, Ninazu took after his father by possessing an animal aspect, but the location of his birth twisted this to a serpentine affinity.

 Growing up to become the King of Snakes, Ninazu frequently takes their form, whether in full or in part, though he often occupies an in-between state.
 A related ability, Ninazu is also a master poisoner, an ability he is often called upon to wield for his fellow Anunnaki.